sfence/hades_revisited/README.md

 # Hades Revisited
 Version 0.9.2

-A game for Minetest, focused on terraforming.
+A game for Minetest, focused on terraforming and landscaping.
 Based on *Minetest Hades* by Glünngi.

+THIS IS A PREVIEW VERSION OF THE GAME.
+This game is perfectly playable now, but incomplete.
+And Future versions might change a lot and will likely be incompatible and break your world.

 Requires Minetest 5.4.0.